Skip to content

 Jest and ESM (Node testing environments)

 Older Jest versions uses still CommonJS as the default module format.
 If you use the default @dnb/eufemia imports, then you get a mismatch between ES module and CommonJS formats.
-To ensure that Jest transforms your code in to CSJ, you can use the following Jest configuration --moduleNameMapper
+To ensure that Jest transforms your code in to CJS, you can use the following Jest configuration --moduleNameMapper

 jest --moduleNameMapper '{"@dnb/eufemia(.*)":"@dnb/eufemia/cjs$1"}'